lachfati/Breast_Cancer_Predictor/README.md

 The app was built for educational purposes, demonstrating the use of machine learning techniques and providing a tool for predicting breast cancer diagnoses.
 This tool is not intended for professional medical use.

-A live version of the application is hosted on **Streamlit Community Cloud**.
+A live version of the application is hosted on [Streamlit Community Cloud](https://breast-cancer-predictor-24.streamlit.app/).

 ---